Thanksgiving Poems

 'Cause I’m forced to eat and eat some more.

-If I don’t eat it up right down to dessert,
+If I don't eat right through dessert,

 I fear the cook’s feelings will surely be hurt,